nf-core/stableexpression/docs/troubleshooting.md

 > A seed is also set in order to make the runs reproducible.
 You can change the subset of chosen datasets by changing the `--random_sampling_seed`.

-## The pipeline fails because it does not find a genome for the specified species
+## The pipeline failed to find a genome annotation for the specified species

-If you are working on a species for which there is no genome assembly available on Ensembl, you cannot (for now) perform TPM normalisation.
+If you know the length of the longest cDNA for each gene, you can provide gene lengths yourself with the `--gene_length` flag (see [Custom gene ID mapping / metadata / length](docs/usage.md#5-custom-gene-id-mapping-and-metadata)).
+In case you do not have access to gene length, TPM normalisation cannot be formed.
 A fallback is to use CPM normalisation by setting `--normalisation_method cpm`.
 It will introduce a small bias towards long genes, but this should not result in big changes.

 ## Java heap space